mwilliams2014/liferay-docs/en/developer/frameworks/articles/info-framework/05-creating-information-item-selector.markdown

 4. Open the fragment's configuration and click the *Add button* to select your custom content.

 Great!
-Now you know how to make your custom content type available to the fragment's itemSelector configuration.
+Now you know how to make your custom content type available for selection in the fragment's content selector and `itemSelector` configuration.